Zaczero/Skype-AdBlock/README.md

 # Skype AdBlock for Windows
-This tool simply blocks all advertisements in Skype for Windows application
+Simple tool to block all advertisements in Skype for Windows application